midhunkalarikkal/FullDomain/Notes/React.md

 useState is built using useReducer

-useReducer have two parameter one is reducer function and another is initial value the reducer function will two parameters currentState and action and it returns a newState useReducer returns a pair of values newState and dispatch
+useReducer have two parameter one is reducer function and another is initial value the reducer function will have two parameters currentState and action and it returns a newState useReducer returns a pair of values newState and dispatch

 ## 10. `useContext`